dd9jn/rfc4880bis/crypto-refresh.md

 - \[Optional\] If string-to-key usage octet was 255, 254, or 253, a string-to-key specifier.
   The length of the string-to-key specifier is implied by its type, as described above.

-- \[Optional\] If string-to-key usage octet was 253 (i.e. the secret data is AEAD-encrypted), an initialization vector (IV) of size specified by the AEAD algorithm (see {{version-two-seipd}}), which is used as the nonce for the AEAD algorithm.
+- \[Optional\] If string-to-key usage octet was 253 (that is, the secret data is AEAD-encrypted), an initialization vector (IV) of size specified by the AEAD algorithm (see {{version-two-seipd}}), which is used as the nonce for the AEAD algorithm.

-- \[Optional\] If string-to-key usage octet was 255, 254, or a cipher algorithm identifier (i.e. the secret data is CFB-encrypted), an initialization vector (IV) of the same length as the cipher's block size.
+- \[Optional\] If string-to-key usage octet was 255, 254, or a cipher algorithm identifier (that is, the secret data is CFB-encrypted), an initialization vector (IV) of the same length as the cipher's block size.

 - Plain or encrypted multiprecision integers comprising the secret key data.
   This is algorithm-specific and described in {{algorithm-specific-parts-of-keys}}.
   If the string-to-key usage octet is 253, then an AEAD authentication tag is part of that data.
   If the string-to-key usage octet is 254, a 20-octet SHA-1 hash of the plaintext of the algorithm-specific portion is appended to plaintext and encrypted with it.
-  If the string-to-key usage octet is 255 or another nonzero value (i.e., a symmetric-key encryption algorithm identifier), a two-octet checksum of the plaintext of the algorithm-specific portion (sum of all octets, mod 65536) is appended to plaintext and encrypted with it.
+  If the string-to-key usage octet is 255 or another nonzero value (that is, a symmetric-key encryption algorithm identifier), a two-octet checksum of the plaintext of the algorithm-specific portion (sum of all octets, mod 65536) is appended to plaintext and encrypted with it.
   (This is deprecated and SHOULD NOT be used, see below.)

 - If the string-to-key usage octet is zero, then a two-octet checksum of the algorithm-specific portion (sum of all octets, mod 65536).